ConnorShiggins/Google-Earth-Engine-and-icebergs/README.md

 # **Using the tool**

 ### **Step 1)**
-Once the GUI is accessed through the link above, the GEE broswer will open up as shown below (and click 'New Project'):
+Once the GUI is accessed through the link above, the GEE browser will open up as shown below (and click 'New Project'):

 ![homepage](https://user-images.githubusercontent.com/63847501/183452712-b48e22b9-ae8d-4be4-8ca7-0672714face4.PNG)